 Whether we’re male or female, the journey begins with a kind of inspirational whisper, coming from inside us, that says something like, “There’s more to life than this.”
-None of us wants to get to the end of life and figure out that we spent all our energy making a living and neglected to create a meaningful life.
-And we sure don’t want to believe that the purpose of life is to struggle and suffer!
+None of us wants to get to the end of life and figure out that we spent all our energy making a living and that we neglected to create a meaningful life.

 We want there to be more to life than feeding and grooming these bodies; and working hard so that we can make a lot of money and accumulate possessions; and striving to look important so that other people will be impressed and tell us that we matter; and marrying and having children and then making sure that they make good grades and get respectable jobs in order to accumulate possessions and prestige – and in the process, perhaps lose sight of what’s really valuable.

 Yes, we want there to be more to life than this.
 We want to make a difference.
 We want it to matter that we lived.

 Every hero’s journey includes a separation from what’s known.
 It’s an opportunity to separate from any aspects of ourselves that we no longer want.